webrtcHacks/adapter/README.md

 ## Publish a new version ##
 Just run `npm version patch -m 'bump to %s'` and type in your password lots of times (setting up credential caching is probably a good idea).
+Currently only tested on Linux, not sure about MAC but will definitely not work on Windows.